 - Feral Cats - HSHV's Trap, Neuter and Return Program aims to reduce overpopulation of feral cats, so we have reduced pricing for feral cats spay/neuters.
 Contact firstname.lastname@example.org for details.

-Pitbulls receive spay/neuter surgery at half price, with DHLPP and Rabies vaccines included at no additional cost (Please note: This special pricing and vaccine offer applies during non-promotional times; it does not apply to the current $20 PetSmart Charities special).
+Pitbulls receive spay/neuter surgery at half price, with DHLPP and Rabies vaccines included at no additional cost (Please note: This special pricing and vaccine offer applies during non-promotional times).
 To qualify for the discount, dogs must appear at least 75% Pitbull at the discretion of the technicians and DVMs at time of drop-off.
 We at HSHV love Pitbulls and want to help them out!

 *We offer discounted sterilization prices to pets under six months of age, as the surgery is faster (which means less time under anesthesia for the pet), the recovery period is shorter, and we'd like to encourage spaying/neutering before your pet can reproduce.

 - Pre-surgical physical exam by our veterinarian